 - Now, the other side is the positive narrative.
 We find that countries going ahead to implement the objectives of the Paris Agreement in the energy sector only with energy efficient, renewables and electric vehicles can deliver some 24 million additional jobs by 2030.
 So we are on a positive narrative.
 But we know there are going to be displacements of employment.
 There will be loss of income and some unavoidable damage.
 And this is why disagreement on climate change recognizes the imperatives of a just position and a creation of decent work as being essential aspects of climate action.
 And this is also why at the ILO in 2015 our tripartite constituents adopted a set of guidelines for a job transition towards environmentally sustainable economy and societies for all.
 So that provides a framework looking at a range of labour market policies that can go hand in hand with climate poverty.
 So we marry the decent work agenda with the environmental sustainability agenda.

-- As we are now in a in a in an economic crisis you know with this COVID pandemic still persisting.
-We found that if countries were to invest in a green recovery to what we’ve done with our partners in the partnership for action on the green economy with UNEP, UNDP, UNITAR, and UNIDO that this of some 20 million jobs to be created in a green scenario.
-Now I wanted to just turn a little on on the COP26.
-I just returned last night from Glasgow, where I was following the discussions on response measures.
-I just wanted to by saying that one of the very positive outcomes of the COP is the Just Transition Declaration that the UK COP presidency launched on 4 November.
-I just wanted to congratulate Ambassador Owen and the COP presidency because that is a very important move and it has rabid a number of countries but also multilateral and regional development banks and which is critical because of the need for financing for a just transition.
+- As we are now in an economic crisis with the COVID pandemic still persisting, we found that if countries were to invest in a green recovery to what we’ve done with our partners in the partnership for action on the green economy with UNEP, UNDP, UNITAR, and UNIDO that this of some 20 million jobs to be created in a green scenario.
+Having just returned from Glasgow where I was following the discussions on response measures, I wanted to say that one of the very positive outcomes of the COP is the Just Transition Declaration that the UK COP presidency launched on 4 November.
+I want to congratulate Ambassador Owen and the COP presidency because that is a very important move and it has rabid a number of countries but also multilateral and regional development banks and which is critical because of the need for financing for a just transition.

-- To end as we speak right now the I am a governing body is needing and they are considering various options for the ILO to provide further guidance on just transition including a possible normative action in this area, which would be quite critical and timely.
-So therefore that connects us back with the agenda in Geneva which we following very closely and we hope that with the further guidance coming from the type constituents, we would be able to bring a much significant contribution to the climate agenda delivering decent work and ensuring that there is a just transition for all.
+- To end, the ILO governing body considering various options for the ILO to provide further guidance on just transition including a possible normative action in this area, which would be critical and timely.
+This connects us back with the agenda in Geneva which we are following very closely and we hope that with the further guidance coming from the ILO tripartite constituents, we would be able to bring a much significant contribution to the climate agenda delivering decent work and ensuring that there is a just transition for all.

 Supporting Science-based Decision-Making through Climate Science | Sonia SENEVIRATNE, Dep. of Environmental Systems Science, ETH Zürich & IPCC Lead author